priyanshuk7/Food-e/README.md

-# firebase_check
+# Food-e (E-commerce app)

-A new Flutter project.
+A Flutter project that has functionalities to select/order food and stripe payment gateway.
+It has a separate admin panel from where an admin can add disshes into the application.

 ## Getting Started